Statistical Mechanics 2025 - 2026

 theory of phase transitions.
 Critical indexes.

-- Dec 16: Critical indexes and classes of universality.
-On
+- Dec 16: Critical

-the validity of the Mean Field Theory.
+validity of the Mean Field Theory.
 Correlations and Responses in the

 Ising model.
 The Ornstein-Zernike formula for magnetic susceptibility.

 Ginzburg criterion and the upper critical dimension.
+The Ising model

-critical dimension.
-The Ising model in d=1 (zero magnatic field) and the
+in d=1 (zero magnatic field) and the lower critical dimensions.

-model in infinite dimensions.
+dimensions.
 The Mermin-Wagner theorem (no proof).

-breaking in the superconductive phase.
+symmetry breaking in the superconductive phase.